 As we approach nearly sixty days since L.A.’s stay-at-home orders first went into effect in Southern California, much in Los Angeles has changed while much remains the same.

 A case in point: according to Project Roomkey Tracker, which reports the number of rooms made available to L.A.’s unhoused since the L.A.
 Homeless Services Authority (LAHSA) announced its goal of placing 15,000 seniors and disabled L.A. residents without housing into temporary hotel rooms, less than 2,500 of those rooms have actually been made available, while only 1,850 of those rooms have actually been occupied.
-To be sure, this is over five weeks since LAHSA announced the goal in April.
+To be sure, this is over five weeks since LAHSA announced the goal on April 3rd.
 As the Tracker points out:

 At this rate, we will reach 15,000 rooms operational around December 15, 2020